mzahiruliman/EliteGhost-CTF-2023/README.md

 > - Step one, identify the target.
 > - Step 1, identify the target and the “FLAW”.

 The files provided consists of thousand of lines of Java code.
-The hint tell us to idemtify the target and the flaw.
+The hint tell us to identify the target and the flaw.
 I think that the target here is the flag, and the flaw is the flaw in the code.
 I go through the code and found something:
 ```
 private static void Flaw(String logicBomb){
           System.out.println("The feeling that never gets old");